 Onboarding Wizard

 The onboarding wizard guides you through setting up a new (greenfield) project.
-It's a 9-step conversational process that helps Trinity understand your project deeply enough to generate good plans.
+It's an 11-step conversational process that helps Trinity understand your project deeply enough to generate good plans.

 Overview

-This is a free-form conversation where you describe what you want to build.
-Talk naturally about:
+A conversation where you describe what you want to build.
+Talk naturally — Trinity acts as a co-thinker, not just a listener:

-• Target platforms (Web App, Mobile, Desktop, CLI, API, Website)
+• Target platforms (Web App, Mobile, Desktop, CLI, API, Website, Library, Extension)

 • Frameworks and languages